0xAvier/Sub/doc/general_architecture.md

 [GameEngine] --> [PlayerAdapter]
 ```

-Where a `Player Adapter` is specific to the type of the relative `Player`, but must implement `IPlayerAdapter` interface.
+Where a `PlayerAdapter` is specific to the type of the relative `Player`, but must implement `IPlayerAdapter` interface.
 The gain of this layout can be seen by looking at two cases: local player and a remote player.

 ### Local player